Information

 Optimal temperature : 23-26 degrees

-Recommended nest type : ytong, gypsum,
+Recommended nest type : ytong, plaster,

 Diet : insects, sugar water and honeydew